shlomif/freecell-pro-0fc-deals/README.md

 freecells.
 The interesting file is `0fc-log.txt` which can be generated using the instructions below.
 "S" there means the following deal is solvable.
 "Int" means that it is intractable and that the solver ran out of resources before determining its solvability.
-If a deal does not appear in the list and is below the latest one, then it is impossible.
+If a deal does not appear in the list, then it is impossible.

 * [What are the MS Freecell deals?](http://fc-solve.shlomifish.org/faq.html#what_are_ms_deals)
 * [The Freecell FAQ](http://www.solitairelaboratory.com/fcfaq.html)